-Personal Leave Days: If you begin SDP employment at the beginning of the school year, you will receive three (3) days per year for emergencies and for matters that cannot be accomplished during non-working hours.
+Personal Leave Days: If you begin SDP employment at the beginning of the school year, you will receive Three (3) days per year for emergencies and for matters that cannot be accomplished during non-working hours.
 You will receive a prorated number of days if you begin employment after the beginning of the school year.
 The prorated amount will not exceed 3 days.
-At the beginning of the following school year after your original appointment, you will receive 3 full personal days.
+At the beginning of the following year following your appointment, you will then receive 3 full personal days.

 Personal leave cannot be accumulated for use in another year.
-If you do not exhaust your personal days by the end of the school year, the unused time is placed in a frozen personal leave bank, which you will be unable to utilize.
-If, however, a 10-month employee has accumulated 30 days or more in his or her personal leave bank, he or she is permitted to use up to a maximum of 2 additional personal leave days from that bank per year.
-There is no limit on the number of personal days you can accumulate over the course of your SDP service.
+If you do not exhaust your personal days by August 31, the unused time will be placed in a frozen personal leave bank, which you will be unable to utilize.

-Personal Illness Days: If you begin SDP employment at the beginning of the school year, you receive ten (10) days per year for personal illness.
-You receive a prorated number of days for your first year if you begin employment after the start of the school year.
-The prorated amount will not exceed 10 days.
-At the beginning of the following school year after your original your appointment, you receive 10 full personal illness days.
-Personal illness days can accumulate as days not used in prior school years may be used in the future.
+Personal Illness Days -If you begin SDP employment at the beginning of the school year 1, you will receive 10 days per year for personal illness.
+You will receive a prorated number of days if you begin employment after the beginning of the school year The prorated amount will not exceed 10 days.
+At the beginning of the school year of the year following your appointment, you will then receive 10 full personal illness days.
 There is no limit on the number of personal illness days you may accumulate.
-Vacation Days: Appointed 12-month SDP employees accrue vacation days on a monthly basis.
-10-month employees do not accrue vacation time; however, they are not required to work during winter, spring or summer breaks when schools are closed.